phisn/algebraic-server-reconciliation/docs/main.typ

 === Conflict-Free Replicated Data Types (CRDTs)

-Conflict-Free Replicated Data Types (CRDTs) are a class of data structures designed to provide SEC. @crdt-shapiro They allow for concurrent updates on different replicas without coordination, and provide a mathematically proven guarantee that the replicas will converge.
+Conflict-Free Replicated Data Types (CRDTs) are a class of data structures designed to provide SEC @crdt-shapiro.
+They allow for concurrent updates on different replicas without coordination, and provide a mathematically proven guarantee that the replicas will converge.
 This is achieved by designing operations that possess specific algebraic properties.

 There are two primary forms of CRDTs:
 State-based CRDTs (Convergent Replicated Data Types, or CvRDTs): Each replica can send its entire state to another replica.
 The receiving replica merges the incoming state with its own using a merge function.
 To guarantee convergence, this merge function must be associative, commutative, and idempotent.
 A set of states and a merge function with these properties form a mathematical structure known as a join-semilattice.